Converg3nce/matic-docs/docs/staking/running-with-binaries.md

 If everything's well, then your logs should look something like this:

 ![Screenshot](./images/expected-heimdall.png)

+If you're running into any issues while setting up your Heimdall node, you can refer the Technical FAQ's for solutions: https://docs.matic.network/staking/technical-faqs/

 **You need to make sure that you let Heimdall node sync completely and only then move on to the next steps**